aniyomiorg/aniyomi-website/website/src/docs/guides/video-player/panels.md

 ![Subtitle colors settings panel](/docs/guides/video-player/subtitle-settings-colors.dark.webp#dark =648x543)

-To change a color, first select one of three possibles properties to change color for, then use the sliders to change the color.
+To change a color, first select one of three possible properties to change color for, then use the sliders to change the color.
 The properties are as follows:

 * <TitleIcon name="font_color"/>- Color for text. <MpvLink link="https://mpv.io/manual/master/#options-sub-color"/>
 * <TitleIcon name="border_color"/>- Color for background/outline. <MpvLink link="https://mpv.io/manual/master/#options-sub-outline-color"/>